Document

 5 min read

-There may be instances where the taxpayer is unable to re-invest the capital gains in modes as specified in the Act before the filing of return of income or before the expiry of time to invest the gains.
+There may be instances where the taxpayer is unable to re-invest the capital gains in modes as specified in the Act before the filing of return of income.
 To address this, in order to enable the taxpayer to park his funds till they are invested for the prescribed purpose, the concept of Capital Gains Account Scheme(CGAS) was introduced.

 Capital Gains Account Scheme was introduced in 1988 by the Central Government.

-As mentioned above, the time limit available to the depositor for re-investment and avail the exemption, in many cases is longer than the due date to file the return of income.
+As mentioned above, the time required by the depositor for re-investment and avail the exemption on Long Term Capital Gains, in many cases is longer than the due date to file the return of income.
 In such cases, the taxpayer is given an option of depositing such under-utilized capital gains in ‘Capital Gains Account’ introduced under Capital Gains Account Scheme.

 Any capital gain invested in Capital Gains Account Scheme will be eligible for capital gain exemption as it would in case of re-investment.